ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 ### 2.2.3 QUALITY CONTROL.
 #### 2.2.3.1 HTG_QC
-This function performs various quality control (QC) checks tailored for the HTG EdgeSeq transcriptomic panel, though thresholds can be adjusted as needed.
+This function performs various quality control (QC) checks tailored for the HTG EdgeSeq transcriptomic panel, and thresholds can be adjusted as needed.
 From now on, we will use the tutorial dataset to facilitate the execution.
 ```{r}
 outliers<- HTG_QC(counts_data_tutorial)